-The module shall not allow external software 12 to be loaded inside its boundary.
+The module shall not allow external software 17 to be loaded inside its boundary.
 Only properly formatted firmware may be loaded.
 The communication of initial or updated firmware to a target module shall be initiated by a SafeNet module dedicated to that function.
 Firmware shall be digitally signed using the SafeNet Manufacturing signature key and encrypted using a secret key that may be derived by the receiving module for decryption.
+RSA (4096 bits) PKCS #1 V1.5 with SHA-1 is used as the approved signature method.
 The unencrypted firmware must not be visible outside a module before, during and after the loading operation.
+The target module shall verify the signature on the firmware image before allowing it to be loaded.
+If the signature does not verify, the module will return an error and not load the image.
+In the case of an attempted firmware update, it will continue to operate with the existing installed image.